Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Introduction

 Ambiguity and ambiguity tolerance are formally related.
-Both concern \emph{invariances} -- of data sources or downstream outcomes -- to reward function \emph{transformations}.
+Both concern \emph{invariances} of objects that can be computed from reward functions to \emph{transformations} of those reward functions.
 Thus, our main contribution is to catalogue the invariances of various mathematical objects derived from the reward function.
-In \cref{sec:lattice}, we explore a \emph{partial order} on these invariances, and its implications for the selection and evaluation of data sources, addressing an open problem in reward learning~\citep[\S3.1]{leike2018}.
+In \cref{sec:lattice}, we explore a \emph{partial order} on these invariances and its implications for selecting and evaluating data sources, addressing an open problem in reward learning~\citep[\S3.1]{leike2018}.

-\subsection{Related work}
+\subsection{Related Work}

-\emph{Inverse reinforcement learning}~\citep[IRL;][]{russell1998} is the prototypical example of reward learning.
-IRL infers a reward function from the behavioural data of a task expert by inverting a model of the expert's \emph{planning algorithm}~\citep{armstrong2017, shah2019}.
-Existing work partially characterises the inherent ambiguity of behaviour for certain planning algorithms~\citep{ng2000, cao2021} and classes of tasks~\citep{dvijotham2010, kim2021}.
-We extend these results to more planning algorithms and arbitrary time-unbounded, stochastic tasks, using a more expressive space of reward functions that reveals novel ambiguity.
+\emph{Inverse reinforcement learning}~\citep[IRL;][]{russell1998} is a central example of reward learning.
+An IRL algorithm attempts to infer a reward function from demonstrations by an expert, by inverting a model of the expert's \emph{planning algorithm}~\citep{armstrong2017, shah2019}.
+Existing work partially characterises the inherent ambiguity of expert demonstrations for certain planning algorithms~\citep{ng2000, cao2021} and classes of tasks~\citep{dvijotham2010, kim2021}.
+We extend these results by considering a more expressive space of reward functions, more planning algorithms, and arbitrary stochastic tasks.

+IRL is related to \emph{dynamic discrete choice} \citep{rust1994, aguirregabiria2010}, a problem where identifiability has been studied extensively~\citep[e.g.,][]{aguirregabiria2005, srisuma2015, arcidiacono2020}.
+We study a simpler setting with known tasks.
+IRL also relates to \emph{preference elicitation}~\citep{rothkopf2011} and \emph{inverse optimal control}~\citep{ab2020}.
+Preferences over sequential trajectories are not typically considered as a data source in these fields.

-Reward learning models have been proposed for many other data sources~\citep{jeon2020}.
-A popular and effective data source is \emph{preferences over behavioural trajectories}~\citep{akrour2012, christiano2017}.
-Unlike for IRL, the ambiguity arising from these data sources has not been formally characterised.
-We contribute a formal characterisation of the ambiguity for central models of evaluative feedback including trajectory preferences.
+Reward learning methods have also been proposed for many other data sources~\citep{jeon2020}.
+A popular and effective option is \emph{preferences over trajectories}~\citep{akrour2012, christiano2017}.
+Unlike for IRL, the ambiguity arising from these data sources has not been formally characterised in any previous work.
+We contribute a formal characterisation of the ambiguity for central models of evaluative feedback, including trajectory preferences.